Staff Grievance Resolution Policy

 STEP 2: NOTIFICATION, PRELIMINARY EVALUATION AND ADVICE

 If the individual's concerns cannot be resolved informally, employees of the College who are seeking to have an issue addressed or resolved are requested to raise matters, as appropriate, with their supervisor.
 If the individual's issue cannot be resolved with their supervisor, the Human Resources (HR) officer may be approached to resolve the grievance or in relation to the policy, process and implications of making a grievance.

 If the individual's concerns cannot be resolved with the intervention of the HR officer, the authorised officers of the College may be notified.
 The authorised officers of the College (and their alternates in the event of their absence or involvement with the grievance) to whom a grievance is to be notified are the Vice President Operations or the Vice President Academic.

 Within a timeframe of seven calendar days of being notified of a grievance, the HR officer makes an assessment of the alleged grievance and the evidence available which supports it.
 Unless special circumstances apply, the HR officer ordinarily interviews the grievant with regard to the matters raised in the grievance and apprises the grievant of the policy and processes of receiving, investigating and resolving the grievance.

 If, on the basis of information obtained in the preliminary interview and inquiry, the HR officer concludes that the issue(s) at the heart of the grievance can be resolved through his or her intervention, the HR officer may request the consent of the grievant to intervene on the grievant's behalf.
-If the HR officer determines that the nature of the grievance warrants further inquiry or investigation and, if he or she has not already done so, the grievant is required to make a signed statement in the prescribed form as to the nature of the grievance and all relevant particulars.
+If the HR officer determines that the nature of the grievance warrants further inquiry or investigation and, if they have not already done so, the grievant is required to make a signed statement in the prescribed form as to the nature of the grievance and all relevant particulars.
 This statement is then referred to an authorised officer of the College for further consideration and investigation.